stevepolitodesign/rails-search-accross-multiple-models/README.md

 > **What's Going On Here?**
 >
 > - We use [callbacks](https://guides.rubyonrails.org/active_record_callbacks.html) to create, update and destroy an associated SearchEntry record per Post and User.
+This ensures that the associated SearchEntry will always be in sync with the source model.
 > - We set the `title` and `body` columns on the SearchEntry to whatever values make post sense.
 This allows us to have full control over what will be able to be searched.
 Note that we can pass whatever we want into the `title` and `body` columns.

 ## Step 5: Create the Search Form